 Here’s how camping for free with Harvest Hosts works and what you get with a Harvest Hosts Membership.

-You get: Unlimited access to stay overnight in your RV and camp at over 1038+ wineries, breweries, distilleries, farms, and other unique locations in and around the USA.
+You get: Unlimited access to stay overnight in your RV and camp at over 1800+ wineries, breweries, distilleries, farms, golf courses, and other unique locations in and around the USA.

 Requirements: To join, your RV has to be self-contained.
 That is, it has a toilet, water tank and inside cooking facilities.
 You can’t pitch any tents on the stay properties.